 Strain out rose petals using a sieve, pushing down on the rose petals to extract all of the honey with the back of a spoon or, make this task easier by using a nut milk bag.
 Store your rose-petal honey in a cool, dry place.

 Add a teaspoon or two to some warm tea to nix a sore throat “in the bud” (at the first sign of a sore throat).

 Rose tea makes an excellent emmenagogue to help move blood and quell cramps during menstruation.
 Rose tea can also help to curb diarrhea since roses are astringent (wild rose being especially so).

-To make Rose Tea: Fill a mason jar with slightly packed dried petals to the top.
+Fill a mason jar to the top with slightly packed dried petals.
 Pour boiling water over the roses, to the top of the jar.
 Place lid and screw cap on; let sit 4 hours to overnight.
 Strain out petals using a sieve, squeezing out the excess tea from the flowers.
-You can also use a nut milk bag: place nut milk bag in a bowl, pour tea into the bag, close the bag and squeeze out the liquid.
+(You can also use a nut milk bag: Place nut milk bag in a bowl, pour tea into the bag, close the bag and squeeze out the liquid.)

-To help relieve menstrual cramps or diarrhea, drink 2-3 cups a day.
+To help relieve menstrual cramps or diarrhea, drink 2–3 cups per day.

 5. Soothe and Nourish Your Skin

 Roses are considered to be cooling and hydrating, and they offer their soothing energy to help with both irritated and dehydrated skin when made into a floral water.
 While you can buy rose floral water, you might want to try your hand at this homemade version.

 A heat-proof bowl about the same size as the pot (although you can make a smaller bowl work)